saltastroops/web-manager-2021/docs/development.md

 ```

 !!! warning
 If you forget to make the file executable, the hook will just not be executed, without any error raised.

-Similarly you can add pre-push hook by creating a file `.git/hooks/pre-push` with the content
+Similarly you can add a pre-push hook by creating a file `.git/hooks/pre-push` with the content

 ```shell
 make test